daboross/rust-screeps-api/README.md

 println!("Logged in with user ID {}!", my_info.user_id);
 ```

-More comprehensive examples and documentation at https://dabo.guru/rust/screeps-api/.
+Documentation is located at https://dabo.guru/rust/screeps-api/.

 Unofficial documentation for HTTP endpoints can be found at https://github.com/screepers/python-screeps/blob/master/docs/Endpoints.md.